 There's a lot of good information here, but what do best-in-class how-to guides actually look like?

 The post is a joy to read, contains interesting and relevant information, and is chock-full of visual content.
 There are also tons of links readers can follow to access additional information on related topics.
 What’s the cherry on top?
 The post is well structured, in an easy-to-follow format.

 When it comes to product-related how-to guides, it doesn't get much better than Stripe.

-Take their “No-code quickstart guide,” for example.
-It helps Stripe users send invoices and get paid—even if they're allergic to technology.
+Take their No-Code Quickstart Guide, for example.
+It helps Stripe users send invoices and get paid—even if they self-identify as allergic to technology.

 What makes this guide so great?
-First, it has a great title.
+First, it has an eye-catching title.
 Most Stripe customers don't want to waste time coding.
-They want to collect their money—the faster, the better.
-So, including the word "quickstart" in the guide’s title was a good call.
+They want to collect their money—the sooner, the better.
+Including the word "quickstart" in the guide’s title was a great call.

 The post also contains: